Yuichiro Nagai: Club career

 Nagai played his youth football at Mitsubishi Yowa Club.
 After graduating from high school in 1997, he joined Urawa Reds.
 He made his professional debut on 12 April of that year in the opening league match against Yokohama Marinos at Urawa Komaba Stadium.

 Nagai was loaned out to German 2.
 Bundesliga side Karlsruher SC from 1998 to 1999.
 He played 21 league games and scored 4 goals for reserve team.

 In 2003, Nagai took over the number "9" jersey from iconic Masahiro Fukuda after the latter retired from the game.
 He scored a hat trick against Tokyo Verdy on 21 August 2004.
 In the same match, his teammate Koji Yamase also scored three goals.
 On 1 January 2007, he was instrumental in Urawa defending the Emperor's Cup by scoring a late winner assisted by Masayuki Okano.
-The club won the champions 2006 J1 League, 2003 J.League Cup, 2005 and 2006 Emperor's Cup until 2006.
+The club won the championship 2006 J1 League, 2003 J.League Cup, 2005 and 2006 Emperor's Cup until 2006.

 In 2007, AFC Champions League, Nagai helped Urawa win the tournament scoring 3 goals.
 He was named the player of the tournament.
 Urawa also won the 3rd place at 2007 FIFA Club World Cup.

 On 7 January 2009, Nagai transferred to Shimizu S-Pulse.
 He played until 2011.
 After that, he played for Yokohama FC (2012–13), Arterivo Wakayama (2014) and Thespakusatsu Gunma (2015–17).